 Double Your Money With This Simple Financial Rule

-The Rule of 72 assumes that you reinvest your dividends and capital gains.
-This rule works because of the wonders of compound interest.)
+The rule of 72 assumes that you reinvest your dividends and capital gains.
+This works because of the wonders of compound interest.

-It's important to understand that the market will take a wild swing in any given particular year.
-During the 25-year time period from 1987 to 2012, the market gave returns as high as 37 percent in the year 1995, and returns as low as -37 percent in 2008.
+It's important to understand that the market often takes wild swings in any given particular year and does not simply grow at the average rate.
+During the 25 years from 1994 through 2018, the market gave returns as high as 34% in 1995 but declined by as much as 38% in 2008.

-We are discussing a long-time average, and the only way to capture that average is to stay on course through thick and thin.
+The only way to capture a long-time average is to stay on course through thick and thin.
 Many investors get tempted to buy more when stocks are climbing, or get spooked and sell their holdings during a decline.

 However, investing legend Warren Buffet predicts that the long-term returns of the U.S. stock market in the 21st century will be lower than what we experienced in the 20th century.
-He says to expect long-term annualized returns at 7 percent (rather than 9.8 percent).
+He says to expect long-term annualized returns at 7%, rather than 9.8%.
 Based on that assumption, the Rule of 72 says it'll take you 10 years to double your money.

 That's not bad.
 Imagine that you invest $5,000 at age 20.
 By age 30, you will have $10,000.
 At 40, you'll have $20,000.
 At 50, that becomes $40,000.

 By age 60, when you're nearing retirement, you'll have grown your initial $5,000 investment into $80,000.

 The rule of 72 teaches you how to double your money, but it's up to you to take action.
 Invest in the broad market, stay patient through volatile upward and downward swings, and reinvest your gains.